 Opening Developer Mode

-Open up any app with the App Builder, and press the "Test" button in the upper righthand corner.
+Open up any app with the App Editor, and press the "Test" button in the upper righthand corner.

 This will open the app to the "Splash Screen", which is the default first screen that the operator will see when they open the app for the first time.